variadico/noti/docs/noti.md

 Open your telegram app, and start a conversation with the [BotFather](https://telegram.me/botfather) and use the `/newbot` to get the BotFather to create your bot and lastly copy and keep the bot token

+### Twilio

+Log into your [Twilio] account.
+Next go to the "Project info" tab. look for "ACCOUNT SID" that's what you will set for `twilio.accountsid` and look for "AUTH TOKEN" that's what you will set for `twilio.authtoken`

 ## Reporting bugs